Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Article III.
 Membership

 Section 1.
-ASGC shall be composed of 11 officers on the Executive Board, at least one student representative from each GSAS PhD department and at least one student representative from each GSAS Masters program.
-The GSAS PhD departments and GSAS Masters programs are in accordance to Appendix I. Student representatives to PhD departments and Masters programs shall be known as the Departmental Representatives (“DRs”).
+ASGC shall be composed of 11 officers on the Executive Board, at least one student representative from each GSAS PhD department, and at least one student representative from each GSAS Master’s program.
+The GSAS PhD departments and GSAS Masters programs are in accordance with Appendix I. Student representatives to PhD departments and Master’s programs shall be known as the Departmental Representatives (“DRs”).

 Section 2.
-DRs must be currently registered in the department that he or she is to represent, and every such student is eligible for election and service as a student representative.
+DRs must be currently registered in the department that they are to represent, and every such student is eligible for election and service as a student representative.

 Section 3.
 ASGC DRs are elected and seated based on the rules outlined in Article IX.

 Section 4.
-Failure of DRs to meet the tasks outlined in the By-Laws (Article III) will result an inactive status of bad standing for the respective department.
+Failure of DRs to meet the tasks outlined in the By-Laws (Article III) will result in a status of bad standing for the respective department.

 Section 5.
-An inactive department is ineligible to apply for ASGC funding.
+Any member of a department in bad standing is ineligible to apply for ASGC funding.

 Article IV.
 Officers

 Section 1.
-The Executive Board shall consist of the following Offices: President, Vice President (Administration), Vice President (External Affairs), Communications Chair, Finance Chair, Quality of Life Chair, Alumni Chair, two Events Co-Chairs, Media Chair, and Master’s Affairs Chair.
+The Executive Board shall consist of the following Offices: President, Vice President (Administration), Vice President (External Affairs), Vice President (Communications), Finance Chair, Inclusion and Engagement Chair, Quality of Life Chair, two Events Co-Chairs, Media Chair, and Master’s Affairs Chair.

 Section 2.
 Each officer shall be elected by ASGC as outlined in the By-Laws (Article IV).

 Section 3.
-The Executive Board, except for the Master’s Affairs Chair, term shall begin May 1st and end April 30th.
-Officers serving the 2017-2018 school year, will remain ex-officio officers to the new student group, ASGC, through the end of the 2017-2018 academic school year.
+The Executive Board, except for the Master’s Affairs Chair and Quality of Life Chair, term shall begin May 1st and end April 30th.
+E.g., Officers serving the 2026-2027 school year will remain ex officio officers to the new student group, ASGC, through the end of the 2026-2027 academic school year.

 Section 4.
 The Master’s Affairs Chair term shall begin after the October ASGC Meeting and end April 30th, or until September of the following year, if the Chair is still an active student in GSAS.

 Section 5.
-Only graduate students from active departments and whom will be registered as a student for the entire term shall be considered for officer election to the Executive Board.
+Only graduate students from active departments who will be registered students for the entire term shall be considered for officer election to the Executive Board.

 Section 6.
-Executive Board meetings involve only the officers and occur once per month.
+Executive Board meetings involve only the officers and shall be scheduled at the discretion of the Executive Board, with a minimum of one meeting per month.
 Officers must meet at least once during the summer session.

 Section 7.
 No person shall hold more than one office.